turningpoint1988/NLDNN/README.md

 bash download.sh
 ```

-After these are finished, you can run the following shell script to prepare TF binding data.
+After finished, you can run the following shell script to prepare TF binding data.

 ```
 bash annotate.sh